arlofonseca/fivem-parking/README.md

 ### Setup

-- Download the latest release build [from here](https://github.com/bebomusa/bgarage/releases/latest).
+- Download the latest release [from here](https://github.com/bebomusa/bgarage/releases).
-- Extract the contents of the `bgarage.zip` file.
+- Extract the contents of the `bgarage.zip` file into a newly created folder named `bgarage`.
-- Put `bgarage` folder into your `resources` folder.
+- Insert the `bgarage` folder into your `resources` directory.
 - Execute the queries in `sql/install.sql` in your database.
-- Include `start bgarage` where your resources are being started.
+- Include `start bgarage` in the location where your resources are initiated.
 - Adjust `config.lua` to fit your needs.

 ## Usage